tanishxmehta/neurix/README.md

 - .NET 10
 - WPF

-- ## Contributing
+## Contributing

 Neurix is still under development.
 Suggestions, bug reports, and pull requests are welcome.

-> This list reflects the features currently supported by the application.
+> Note: This README reflects the current state of the project and will be updated as new features are added.